MicrosoftDocs/sdk-api/sdk-api-src/content/audioengineextensionapo/nf-audioengineextensionapo-iaudioprocessingobjectnotifications2-getaponotificationregistrationinfo2.md

 ### -param maxApoNotificationTypeSupported

-A value from the [APO_NOTIFICATION_TYPE](./ne-audioengineextensionapo-apo_notification_type.md) enumeration indicating the highest enumeration value supported on the current device.
+A value from the [APO_NOTIFICATION_TYPE](./ne-audioengineextensionapo-apo_notification_type.md) enumeration indicating the highest enumeration value supported on the version of Windows running on the current device.
 Clients can use a comparison operator to determine if a particular notification type is supported.

 ### -param apoNotifications [out]